openedx/paragon/src/Menu/select-menu.md

 notes: ''
 ---

-The ``SelectMenu`` component is triggered on the click of a button or your choice of a standalone link using the `isLink` prop, and expands from the center if not close to the edge of the page.
+The ``SelectMenu`` component is triggered on the click of a button, and expands from the center if not close to the edge of the page.
 The ``Menu`` contains a list of ``MenuItems``, with a white background, and level 2 elevation.
 The ``Menu`` also remembers the user’s selection and displays it as the label for the button/link trigger.

 The ``Modal`` brings focus to the first menu element upon the click of the trigger, and can be escaped on click away or key press.
 Set a default message with the `defaultMessage` prop string.
 Use the `defaultSelected` prop to signify that a menuItem is the default to open to.